jramirezl/forecast/README.md

 For testing proposes I created 2 Providers Components
 * TimeStampProvider to get the current time and avoid to use PowerMockito in testing
-* ClientBuilderProvider to get teh JAX-RS client and avoid to use PowerMockito in testing
+* ClientBuilderProvider to get the JAX-RS client and avoid to use PowerMockito in testing

 ### Requirements